Anisotropy-driven topological quantum phase transition in magnetic impurities: Main properties of the two-channel spin-1 models

 A detailed description of what happens with the Friedel-Langreth sum rule and the Luttinger integrals in the more general case, which includes intermediate valence, different channels, and a magnetic field has been explained in detail in the Supplemental Material of Ref.~\cite{zitko21}.
 To avoid including many technical details, we outline the main facts for the simpler case of equivalent conduction channels and zero magnetic field in the two-orbital Anderson model, for which the Luttinger integral $I_L$ does not depend on the spin and channel quantum numbers.

 Using conservation laws, it can be shown that the spectral function of the localized states for each orbital and spin, at the Fermi level and $T=0,$ is given by

-where $\Delta= \pi v^2 \rho_c$, with $v$ the hybridization and $\rho_c$ the density of conduction states assumed independent of energy.
+where $\Delta_{\tau}= \pi v_{\tau}^2 \rho_c$, with $\rho_c$ the density of conduction states assumed independent of energy.
 The phase shift suffered by the conduction electrons at the Fermi level due to the presence of the impurity is

 The Luttinger integral $I_L$ (independent of orbital and spin indices in the simplest case) is defined as

 where $G^d_{\tau \sigma}(\omega)$ is the impurity Green function for orbital $\tau$ and spin $\sigma$, and $\Sigma^d_{\tau \sigma}(\omega)$ is the corresponding self energy.